 - Page Title – By far, the most important element of your page is the title tag.
 Learn how to optimize your title tags and you’ll increase the ranking and click-through rate to your blog posts in the search engine result pages (SERPs) significantly.
 Keep it under 70 characters.
 Be sure to also include a robust meta description for the page – under 156 characters.

 - Post Slug – the URL segment that represents your post is called a post slug and can be edited in most blogging platforms.
 Changing longer post slugs into short, keyword-centric slugs rather than having long, confusing post slugs will increase your click-through rate in the search engine result pages (SERPs) and make your content easier to share.
+Search engine users are getting far more verbose in their searches, so don’t be afraid to use how, what, who, where, when, and why in your slugs to enhance the slug.

 - Sharing – enabling the ability for visitors to share your content will get you far more visitors than leaving it to chance.
 Each of the social sites has their own social sharing buttons that don’t require multiple steps or logins… make it easy to share your content and visitors will share it.
+If you’re on WordPress, you can also use a tool like Jetpack to automatically publish your articles out any number of social channels.

 - Imagery – a picture is worth a thousand words.
 Providing an image or video in your post feeds the senses and makes your content much more powerful.
 As your content is shared, images will be shared with it across social sites… choose your images wisely and always insert the alternative text with an optimized description.
 Utilizing a great post thumbnail and the appropriate social and feed plugins will increase the likelihood that people will click through when shared.